watson-developer-cloud/swift-sdk/Quickstart.md

 ###Create a Text to Speach App

-1) Create a **"Single View App"** in XCode
+1) Create a **"Single View App"** in XCode.

 <img src="./images/SingleViewapp.png" width="500">

-2) Fill in the fields for Project Name, Organization Name, Organization Indentifier, Bundle Identifier
+2) Fill in the fields for Project Name, Organization Name, Organization Indentifier, and Bundle Identifier.

 <img src="./images/WatsonSpeak.png" width="500">

-3) Create cartfile using the information below
+3) Create a file called "Cartfile" in the root directory of your project and put the following inside the file:

 ```
         # cartfile contents